Is Therapy Effective?

 Some people wonder why they can’t just talk about their problems with family members or friends.
 Therapists offer more than someplace to vent.
 Therapists have years of training and experience that help people improve their lives.
 And there is significant evidence showing that psychotherapy is a very effective treatment.

 Hundreds of studies have found that psychotherapy helps people make positive changes in their lives.
-Reviews of these studies show that about 75 percent of people who enter psychotherapy show some benefit.
-Other reviews have found that the average person who engages in psychotherapy is better off by the end of treatment than 80 percent of those who don’t receive treatment at all.
+Reviews of these studies show that about 75 percent of people who enter therapy show some benefit.
+Other reviews have found that the average person who engages in therapy is better off by the end of treatment than 80 percent of those who don’t receive treatment at all.

 Successful treatment is the result of three factors working together: 1) Evidence-based treatment that is appropriate for your problem.
 2) The psychologist’s clinical expertise.
 3) Your characteristics, values, culture and preferences.